Layla and Majnun (Nizami Ganjavi poem): Poem’s analysis

 This romantic poem belongs to the genre of "Udri" (otherwise "Odri").
 The plot of the poems of this genre is simple and revolves around unrequited love.
 Heroes are semi-imaginary-semi-historical characters and their actions are similar to the actions of the characters of other romantic poems of this genre.

 The Arab-Bedouin legend was modified by Nizami.
 He also transferred the development of the plot to the urban environment and decorated the narrative with descriptions of nature as well.

 The poem was published in various countries in different versions of the text.
 However, the Iranian scientist Vahid Dastgerdi published a critical edition of the poem in 1934, compiling a text from 66 chapters and 3657 stanzas, dropping 1007 verses, defining them as later interpolations (distortions added to the text), although he admitted that some of them could have been added by Nizami himself.

-As in Arabic sources, Nizami refers to the poetic genius of Majnun at least 30 times.
+As in Persian sources, Nizami refers to the poetic genius of Majnun at least 30 times.
 Majnun is presented as a poet who is able to compose dazzling verses in various poetic genres.
 Majnun reads love poems and elegies, which can be considered as psychological self-analysis, showing his disappointments and the reasons for his actions.
 In his commentary on Majnun's speech, the narrator always takes his side, which affects the reader's interpretation.

 In picturesque images, Majnun is portrayed as an emaciated ascetic.
 Nizami shows that the experience of a loving person and an ascetic is similar, except that the ascetic acts deliberately, while the lover suffers from the power of love.
 In the prologue and epilogue, Nizami gives advice to the reader about various topics such as the transience of life, death, humility, etc.